flarelabstfx/Grail-Visualisation/README.md

 1. Get Grail Files:

 	Go to www.csit.upei.ca/theory/ and download latest version of grail, then extract it.
-If you cannot download it, you can use the 'Grail-3.4.5.tar.gz' file included in this git repo (which may be out of date so use only if needed).

 2. Install make and g++: